A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 3/README.md

 ## Part 2: Retaking Rannick

-Creatures taken from existing bestiary entries.
+Creatures are taken from existing bestiary entries.
 Sometimes using similar types of creatures where bestiary entries dont exist.

 Bestiary Ogres seem a close fit to requirements.
 Apply [Weak](http://2e.aonprd.com/Rules.aspx?ID=791) or [Elite](http://2e.aonprd.com/Rules.aspx?ID=790) templates as required for your party.